jinay1991/CarND-Semantic-Segmentation/README.md

     | Learning Rate      | 0.0001 |

 3. Does the project correctly label the road?
    Yes.
-Project implements loading of correct label in `main.py` at (line 147)[https://github.com/jinay1991/CarND-Semantic-Segmentation/blob/master/main.py#L147]
+Project implements loading of correct label in `main.py` at [line 147](https://github.com/jinay1991/CarND-Semantic-Segmentation/blob/master/main.py#L147)

+# Udacity provided README.md

 ### Introduction
 In this project, you'll label the pixels of a road in images using a Fully Convolutional Network (FCN).